9 Common Symptoms of Hormonal Imbalances Among Women

 Low libido

 Imbalances in estrogen, progesterone, and testosterone levels can lead to decreased libido (sexual drive) and energy in women.
-Loss of libido is well known in women who have undergone surgeries that include removal of the ovaries due to a significant decrease in sex hormones.
+Loss of libido is well known in women who have undergone surgeries that include the removal of the ovaries due to a significant decrease in sex hormones.

 Fatigue